-A country music festival in Las Vegas; the Pulse night club in Orlando; Sandy Hook Elementary School; a theater in Aurora, Colorado; Virginia Tech…the list of lives lost senselessly to gun violence in the United States is a long one.
+A country music festival in Las Vegas; the Pulse night club in Orlando; Sandy Hook Elementary School; a theater in Aurora, Colorado; Virginia Tech…And more recently Buffalo; Uvalde; and Highland Park's Fourth of July parade.
+The list of lives lost senselessly to gun violence in the United States is a long one.
 In addition to the prominent cases that make national news, there are the daily deaths from gun violence that tear families and communities apart.

 Many Americans believe our nation needs to adopt effective gun control policy to stem the tide of violence we increasingly see in our society.
 In addition to advocating with policy makers at all levels of government, we can also use our economic power as investors to withdraw support from gun manufacturers.